koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/the-namespace-object.md

 ## Why is The Namespace Object Important?&#x20;

-The Namespace object is important for a number of reasons, some of which are:
+The Namespace object is important for several reasons, some of which are:

 - It **protects** and **isolates the code** from other applications.
 - It prevents **memory leakage**.
-- It ensures code is **organized,** **easy to read, and refactor** according to necessary requirements.
+- It ensures code is **organized,** **easy to read, and refactored** according to requirements.
 - It is **easy to recognize** the **variables and functions** from where they are defined.

 ## Custom Namespace Utilities